karbonmanthan/karbonmanthan.github.io/_posts/2025-08-05-Agreena-Program-Lead-Interview-Validation.md

 # Program Lead interview

 - When did the 1st farmer start activity?
-Agree started onboarding farmers during September 2024.
+Agreena started onboarding farmers during September 2024.
 Actual activities did not begin until September 2024.
 1 September was selected based on change in green cover of the fields.
 Satellite index change selected date based on change.